journal-club/wiki-data/fests/pearl/events/pitchit.md

 <!-- TITLE:Pitch It to Win It -->
 <!-- SUBTITLE: Just pitch your idea for a story within limited time-->

+Pitch us your idea for a movie and get a chance to win exciting cash prizes.
+Pitch It to Win It is short story idea pitch desk event.

 ## Rules and Regulations:

 * The event will be held in two stages.
 Stage 1 will be the preliminary round.
 The shortlisted candidates will move forward to the next stage, which will decide the winners.